mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is eigendecomposition, eigenvectors and eigenvalues?
 How to find eigenvalues of a matrix?

 In linear algebra, eigendecomposition or sometimes spectral decomposition is the factorization of a matrix into a canonical form, whereby the matrix is represented in terms of its eigenvalues and eigenvectors.
 Only diagonalizable matrices can be factorized in this way.
 The eigen-decomposition can also be use to build back a matrix from it eigenvectors and eigenvalues.
-For details look [here](#what-is-spectral-decomposition-eigendecompoisition).
+For details look [here](#what-is-spectral-decomposition-eigendecompoisition){:target="_blank"}.

 Given a $p \times p$ matrix $A$, the real number $u$ and the vector $v$ are an eigenvalue and corresponding eigenvector of $A$ if